davisjustinw/cooktree/dev_log.md

   [x] invitation signup url
     [x] redirects to signup screen?

-# 24 April
+# 24, 25 April
-  * invitation signup filled
+  [x] cancel on avatar upload bombs out
+  [x] get tokenConnection return user in connection action [x] user placed in user state.  control form in user [x] invitation signup filled
     - route signup/:token
       - get token information
       - get connection from api
       - populate form
+* fix handleSubmit in Confirm component
 * post update with password
   - change status to confirmed

-# 25 April
-  * get tokenConnection return user in connection action
-  * user placed in user state.  control form in user

 * changed fields move to connection?
 * bad token redirect to login or signup
 * need validations in create connection
 * aka on a person
 * check for connection
-* cancel on avatar upload bombs out

 * root flashes login before redirect
 * can I stop wierd flash on redirect on not logged in
 * can I submit connection and return to connections without getConnections round trip